Mr-FPS/minecraft-codespace/README.md

 ## 📥 Restoring on a New Codespace

-If you delete your Codespace and create a fresh one, the repo (with your saved `world.tar.gz` and `mods/`) is cloned automatically.
+If you delete your Codespace and create a fresh one, the repo (with your saved `world.tar.gz`, `mods/`, and `.loader`) is cloned automatically.
 To unpack everything and check what's there:

 ```bash
 bash import.sh
 ```

-Then start the server normally:
+Then start the server normally — it remembers your loader from `.loader`, so no prompt:

 ```bash
 bash start.sh